15 Things to do in Prince Edward Island

 New Glasgow Lobster Supper

 A local favorite!
-Every time we have been here (I won’t admit the number of times) we run into locals who come weekly or monthly, and who can blame them?
-For C$37.95 you can have delicious homemade rolls, chowder, all you can eat PEI mussels, salad, a one pound lobster, and as many desserts as you can eat!
+Every time we have been here (I won’t admit the number of times), we run into locals who come weekly or monthly, and who can blame them?
+For C$37.95 you can have delicious homemade rolls, chowder, all-you-can-eat PEI mussels, salad, a one-pound lobster, and as many desserts as you can eat!

-The standout desert is the lemon meringue pie which has the highest meringue I have ever seen!
+The standout dessert is the lemon meringue pie which has the highest meringue I have ever seen!
 There’s one other lobster supper on the island in North Rustico.
 We have been to it, but we keep going back to New Glasgow for a more relaxed atmosphere and superior food.

-Cows Ice Cream, various locations-
+Cows Ice Cream, various locations

 Voted the best ice cream in Canada!
 Our family is a big fan of this place, so much so that our kids expect to have this every day we are on vacation.
 We like it so much we get it for them!
 Fresh and creamy ice cream in a large variety of daily flavors.
 Plus they offer t-shirts with cow parodies on them, which make great souvenirs.